LYWJUN/BQN-demo/README.md

 ## Dataset

-We provide the ABIDE dataset and placed it in the `/dataset` directory.
 Please place all datasets in the `/dataset` directory and update the corresponding paths in `parse.py`.

 ## Usage